-While doing reachability analysis we build (on-the-fly) the state transition graph.
-Each vertex represents one state, each directed edge represents a transition from one state to another.
-Consider the state transition system constructed for the .NET memory model.
-Because this memory model is more relaxed than Sequential Consistency, we can divide the graph edges into two types: solid edges correspond to transitions which can be performed under the Sequential Consistency (complete the bytecodes in order within a thread) and dashed edges correspond to transitions which can only be performed under .NET memory model (requires completing bytecodes out-of-order).
-From initial state, if we traverse only solid edges we can visit all states reachable under Sequential Consistency.
+Table 4: Comparison of state transition graph size and time taken to build the graph performed under Sequential Consistency (complete the bytecodes in order within a thread) and dashed edges correspond to transitions which can only be performed under .NET memory model (requires completing bytecodes out-of-order).
+From the initial state, if we traverse only solid edges we can visit all states reachable under Sequential Consistency.
 We color the corresponding vertices as white and the remaining vertices as black.
-The black vertices denotes the additional states which are reached due to the reorderings allowed by the relaxed memory model (see Figure 1 for illustration).
+The black vertices denotes the additional states which are reached due to the reorderings allowed by the relaxed memory model (see Figure 2 for illustration).
 Note that if (a) we are seeking to verify an invariant property $\varphi$ under Sequential Consistency as well as the .NET model, (b) $\varphi$ is true under Sequential Consistency and (c) $\varphi$ is false under the .NET memory model - the states violating $\varphi$ must be black states.
-However, not all the black states may denote violation of $\varphi$ as shown in the schematic state transition graph of Figure 1.
+However, not all the black states may denote violation of $\varphi$ as shown in the schematic state transition graph of Figure 2.